davidhi7/kapitalbestand/backend/docs/api/transactions/oneoff/get.md

 # Fetch one-off transactions

 Fetch one-pff transactions of the user using various optional attributes for filtering.
-Fetched transactions are ordered by the `monthFrom` and `monthTo` value.
+Fetched transactions are ordered by the `date` value.

 **URL**: `/api/transactions/oneoff`